Thursday, January 22, 2015

 The meal was served with French fries, coleslaw, and hushpuppies $30.99.

-After a very good meal, and awesome entertainment we left Lulu’s and Hubby drove us to Staybridge Suite.
+After a delicious meal and fantastic entertainment, we left.
+Lulu and Hubby drove us to Staybridge Suites.

 We checked in and took our luggage to room 315 on the third floor.